-The points from Table IV-4 confirm that tragically 68% of respondents were injected with a Distributed Denial of Service (DDoS) attack, where the perpetrator tried to combine network resources on a machine that was not available to the respondent through a service interruption of a host located on the internet.
-The level of privacy violations on social media is the starting point for low awareness to fill out a form on the internet that includes personal data (phone number, access to log in email, password, home address, and code on Automatic Teller Machine/ATM) as shown felt by 64%.
-Forms of harassment such as: gender harassment, seductive behavior, sexual bribery, sexual terror, sex texting, and body-shaming have cornered 56% of respondents, thus tarnishing and tarnishing reputation.
-There is also unauthorized access by hackers who infiltrate and check social media using geolocating/spyware.
+The points from Table IV confirm that, tragically, 68% of respondents were injected with a distributed denial of service (DDoS) attack, where the perpetrator tried to combine network resources on a machine that was not available to the respondent through a service interruption of a host located on the internet.
+The level of privacy violations on social media is the starting point for low awareness of filling out a form on the internet that includes personal data (phone number, access to log in via email, password, home address, and code on an ATM, as shown by 64% of respondents).
+Forms of harassment such as gender harassment, seductive behavior, sexual bribery, sexual terror, sex texting, and body-shaming have cornered 56% of respondents, thus tarnishing their reputation.
+There is also unauthorized access by hackers who infiltrate and check social media using geolocation or spyware.
 This risky condition is also a disaster for 92% of respondents whose social media accounts are infiltrated by illegal content that is unethical, tarnishes the law, and is vulnerable to public order.

-Table \sqrt[4]{5} Reaction to "question 18, option: no" (N = 22)
+Table V Reaction to "Question 18, Option: No" (N = 22)

 No. Questions Answer Frequency Percentage

 29. Are you stressed? o Yes 10 45.45

 Sometimes 3 13.64

 o No 8 36.36

-30. Are you frustrated? o Yes 15 68.18
+Are you frustrated? o o Yes 15 68.18

-Sometimes 6 27.27
+30. Sometimes 6 27.27

 o No 1 4.55

-31. Are you desperate? o Yes 12 54.55
+Are you desperate? o Yes 12 54.55

-Sometimes 10 45.45
+31. Sometimes 10 45.45

 o No 0 0

-32. Do you feel panic? o Yes 9 40.91
+Do you feel panic? o Yes 9 40.91

-Sometimes 8 36.36
+32. Sometimes 8 36.36

 o No 5 22.73

 The reaction of respondents who do not take alternatives and delay the search in maintaining when social media is hacked has an impact on feelings of stress (45.45%), frustration (68.18%), dropouts (54.55%), and panic (40.91%).
-Although this was relatively difficult, but over time they chose to create new FB and WA accounts.
+Although this was relatively difficult, over time they chose to create new FB and WA accounts.